-Warren Williamson, the leader of the Fallen Soldiers Tribute at
+Warren Williamson, the leader of the Fallen Soldiers Tribute at the Elks Lodge Sacramento

-Tribute to the Fallen Motorcycle Ride, led by the motorhome with the plaque '14TH ANNUAL TRIBUTE TO FALLEN SOLDIERS MEMORIAL TORCH MOTORCYCLE RIDE, SEPTEMBER 9 - 30, 2023' as well as the list of 46 honorees.
-Continued from Page 1 MEMORIAL TORCH MOTORCYCLE RIDE, SEPTEMBER 9 - 30, 2023."
+A memorial is displayed at the Elks Lodge during the tribute.
+Continued from page 1 miles to Medford, Oregon, today.
+On the way they are going to stop in Williams and then Weed, California, to do Honor Ceremonies for two Fallen Soldiers.
+On the side of the motorhome that serves as their headquarters is a plaque listing the 46 honorees on this "14TH ANNUAL TRIBUTE TO FALLEN SOLDIERS MEMORIAL TORCH MOTORCYCLE RIDE, SEPTEMBER 9 - 30, 2023."
 This dedicated group of patriotic Americans, who choose to ride their motorcycles throughout this great country and wrap their arms around families who've paid the ultimate sacrifice, will be in Medford to do an Honor Ceremony at 7:30 that night.
 Beside all of that, they are going to be riding in the rain following that Flame.
 It will be remain bright the whole way!
 Just thinking about that dedication to make a Tribute to America's fallen service member is impressive.
 Elks 6's James Shearer coordinated the Tribute to Fallen Soldiers Memorial Torch Motorcycle Ride visit, and the Lodge held a dinner on Wednesday, September 28th, for the group.
-While staying at the Sacramento Elks Lodge #6 the Motorcycle Ride Tribute had visits with three Gold Star Families in the Sacramento Area.
-The service at Elks 6 was for Army Staff Sergeant Christopher Ivan Roberts.
+While staying at the Sacramento Elks Lodge #6 the Motorcycle Ride Tribute had visits with three Gold Star Families in the Sacramento The service at Elks 6 was for Army Staff Sergeant Christopher Ivan Roberts.
 He served with Charlie Company, 2nd Battalion, 1st Infantry Regiment as a "Centurion."
-In the United States Army a "Centurion" is roughly equivalent to a captain.

-They also performed an Honor Ceremony in Cameron Park and Granite Bay.
+In the United States Army a "Centurion" is roughly equivalent to a They also performed an Honor Ceremony in Cameron Park and Granite Bay.
 "Those are what's impressive," as far as Williamson is concerned.
 This is the 14th Annual Tribute Ride. and it was coming to an end.
 The very first ride was in June of 2009, and Williamson said, "More than 320 motorcycles arrived at Salem, Oregon to participate in our inaugural ride."
 It was a single day event in which we scheduled just four Fallen Soldier Home Visits.
 After the 2016 tribute ride, Williamson said, "We created our cross country Tribute to Fallen Soldiers Memorial Torch Motorcycle Ride, which now begins every summer in Eugene, Oregon and ends at Arlington National Cemetery in Washington D.C."
 This annual cross country journey allows them to travel a new ride route each and every summer to meet and touch the thousands and thousands of Gold Star families living in every corner of the country.
-"It was our ambition," Williamson said, "to honor each and every one of these fallen service members to graciously acknowledge their service and sacrifice and to remind each Gold Star familv their fallen service member wasn't forgot-
+"It was our ambition," Williamson said, "to honor each and every one of these fallen service members to graciously acknowledge their service and sacrifice and to remind each Gold Star family their fallen service member